egwyl666/SXP-Scanner/README.md

 `--verbose` option will be added in future versions to provide more detailed output.

 ## Acknowledgments
-This project is inspired by the Nmap network scanner.
+This project is inspired by the Nmap network scanner and Ares.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/egwyl666/SXP-Scanner/blob/main/LICENSE) file for details.